davidjguru/summerhouse/README.md

 For more extended information on known bugs and their solutions, [visit the related wiki section](https://github.com/davidjguru/summerhouse/wiki/Troubleshooting).

 #### Some ports unavailable
-A fundamental aspect of deploying Summer House in your local environment (Linux, WSL) is the use of ports.
 Problems have been detected due to port blocking by other applications.
 This can cause DDEV start-up problems and lead to others problems during the installation process of the main website, you can get errors just like:
 ```
 [error]  Drupal\Core\Config\ConfigImporterException: There were errors validating the config synchronization.
 Entities exist of type <em class="placeholder">Shortcut link</em> and <em class="placeholder">Shortcut set</em> <em class="placeholder">Default</em>.
 These entities need to be deleted before importing. in Drupal\Core\Config\ConfigImporter->validate() (line 750 of /var/www/html/backend_drupal/core/lib/Drupal/Core/Config/ConfigImporter.php).